giacomettisss/Books-I-read/README.md

 Id|Read|Book
 :--|:--|:--:
-1 | 🟢  Read   | Think Python: How to Think Like a Computer Scientist 2 | 🟢  Read   | Data Science from Scratch: First Principles with Python 3 | 🟢  Read   | Getting Started with SQL: A Hands-On Approach for Beginners 4 | 🔵 Reading | Learning MySQL and MariaDB
+1  | 🟢  Read   | Think Python: How to Think Like a Computer Scientist 2  | 🟢  Read   | Data Science from Scratch: First Principles with Python 3  | 🟢  Read   | Getting Started with SQL: A Hands-On Approach for Beginners 4  | 🟢  Read   | Python for Data Analysis: Data Wrangling with Pandas, Numpy, and Jupyter 5  | 🔵 Reading | Learning MySQL and MariaDB
-3 | 🔵 Reading | Django 4 by example
+6  | 🔵 Reading | Django 4 by example
-5 | ⚪️ On Hold | Serious Python: Black-Belt Advice on Deployment, Scalability, Testing, and More 6 | ⚪️ On Hold | Practical Statistics for Data Scientists 7 | ⚪️ On Hold | Clean Code: A Handbook of Agile Software Craftsmanship 8 | ⚪️ On Hold | Clean Architecture: A Craftsman's Guide to Software Structure and Design 9 | ⚪️ On Hold | The Clean Coder: A Code of Conduct for Professional Programmers 10| ⚪️ On Hold | Tableau Strategies: Solving Real, Practical Problems with Data Analytics
+7  | ⚪️ On Hold | Serious Python: Black-Belt Advice on Deployment, Scalability, Testing, and More 8  | ⚪️ On Hold | Practical Statistics for Data Scientists 9  | ⚪️ On Hold | Clean Code: A Handbook of Agile Software Craftsmanship 10 | ⚪️ On Hold | Clean Architecture: A Craftsman's Guide to Software Structure and Design 11 | ⚪️ On Hold | The Clean Coder: A Code of Conduct for Professional Programmers 10 | ⚪️ On Hold | Tableau Strategies: Solving Real, Practical Problems with Data Analytics

 <!-- :white_check_mark:| :heavy_check_mark: ✅✔️☑️